coder/coder/docs/quickstart.md

 ```

 To access your workspace in the Coder dashboard, navigate to the [configured access URL](../configure.md),
-and log in with the admin credentials provided to you by Coder.
+and log in with the owner credentials provided to you by Coder.

 ![Coder Web UI with code-server](./images/code-server.png)